Marguerite de Carrouges: Rape, trial and duel

-Due to its discontinuation, the use of trial by ordeal, like what was used in Marguerite’s case, had become a rarity of sorts in France.
+Due to its discontinuation, the use of trial by ordeal, like that which was used in Marguerite's case, had become a rarity of sorts in France.
 It was only really an option in very extenuating circumstances in the Court of Chivalry, which belonged to constables or marshals.
 Matters involving this form of trial had also become much more theatrical, involving the throwing of a gauntlet in the presence of the court and the assigning of a time and place where the duel may occur.
 The charges themselves could range from minor matters regarding petty gossip to treason against the crown.
 The duel between Carrouges and le Gris was chosen to be held in December 1386.
 Duels were considered a grand affair, with the parties involved making use of full armor and oftentimes being on horseback.
 These duels were so few and far between that the king would often be in attendance to witness the outcome for himself, meaning there would be an escalation in the judicial process for the case.

 Furthermore, in the time of Carrouges and le Gris, knighthood was becoming less and less battle-focused, with this shift being fueled by the increased use of mercenaries, rather than knights, by local lords.
 Instead, knights increasingly played into the performance part of their identity, doing so through increased participation in jousting tournaments or demonstrations of their chivalric virtue at court.
-Chivalry had become a cult, an ideology, a little less than a ‘secular religion’, and as such, it influenced conduct during the conflict; the struggle was shaped by demands, demonstrations of prowess, and exigencies of loyalty.
+Chivalry had become a cult, an ideology, a little less than a 'secular religion', and as such, it influenced conduct during the conflict; the struggle was shaped by demands, demonstrations of prowess, and exigencies of loyalty.
 Because of this shift away from warfare, chivalrous demonstrations and a good reputation became increasingly important to knights who wanted to keep their status and recognition, which was always open to challenge and required constant defense.
 This additional emphasis on reputation meant that a loss in court would prove damaging to either party, while a victory would cement their chivalrous status for years to come.

-The duel took place on December 29, 1386.
+The duel took place on 29 December 1386.
 After a long battle with a large number of onlookers, Le Gris was felled in combat by a sword to the side, making him guilty in the eyes of the law.
 Had Jean de Carrouges lost against le Gris instead, Marguerite would have been burned at the stake for perjury.
 This is because trials by ordeal were viewed as a form of divine judgment, in which the victor was viewed as righteous and aided by God.
-Therefore, the public would have perceived Carrouges’ loss as God turning his back on the man because Marguerite’s story was untrue.
+Therefore, the public would have perceived Carrouges' loss as God turning his back on the man because Marguerite's story was untrue.

 Later life

-Some sources say that another man confessed to Marguerite’s rape while awaiting execution, and that Marguerite became a recluse and took a vow of chastity as a result.
+Some sources say that another man confessed to Marguerite's rape while awaiting execution, and that Marguerite became a recluse and took a vow of chastity as a result.
 However, there is debate about the authenticity of this claim.

+She had three children, was widowed in 1396, and died in 1419.